 A stream channel is a creek, river, or lake conveying water out of a defined area on the surface.
-It is also sometimes called outflow point.
+It is also sometimes called outflow point or receiving waters.

 The English term stream channel is used as a common term for the bed of a river.
 It is also a hydrologic scientific term, with some importance for karst geology.
 It is an important concept for the understanding of karst evolution.

 An example: a mountain ridge composed of limestone or dolomite rocks, surrounded by lowlands, is karstified.
 The lowlands are drained by surface streams and the groundwater table is slightly below the surface.
 In some areas it is even difficult to build houses with cellars, as the groundwater is less than four meters below the ground.

 Around the karst area, at the rim to the lowlands are numerous karst springs.
 The karst area, or more exactly the fissures, clefts and caves in the limestone are filled with groundwater.
 We know the level of the groundwater for all springs, as it is identical with the water surface of the spring itself.
 If the ground water table was higher it would spring higher up the hill.

 Unconfined groundwater, also called phreatic groundwater or free groundwater, is able to flow free inside the rock.
 This is typical for karst, as there are numerous caves and crevices allowing the water to flow freely.
 The result is water moving under gravity in the direction of the slope of the water table.

 Now we have a drain of the karst area, the spring, where the rain water leaves the area.
 The recharge is rain water on the complete area, or better on the catchment area of the respective spring.
 The ground water needs a slope towards the spring, or if we look at it the other way round, the water table rises from the spring into the rock.